jonghyuneya/aiml-k.github.io/content/authors/jiyoonjung/_index.md

 ---

 <!-- 짧은 자기소개 -->
-I am an assistant professor in Department of Mathematics, Korea University.
-I have been leading AIML@K since 2021, with the goal of educating future leaders and colleagues aware of the importance of bridging artificial intelligence and mathematics.
+I am M.S.
+Student with completion status.
+I am focusing on quantitative research in equities market by capturing discrepacies of the market, based on ideation in terms of qualitative and quantitative approach.

 <!-- 연구분야/주제 관심사 소개 -->
-My personal research themes include learning to make wise decisions under uncertainty, efficiency of machine learning algorithms, explainable and verifiable artificial intelligence.
+My personal research themes include outlier detection as an extension of time series analysis and artificial intelligence approach.

 <!-- 그 외의 것/trivia -->
-My Ph.D. started in 2009 and ended in 2019: in the midst of my Ph.D. decade I also worked as a (senior) software engineer at Samsung Electronics.
+My B.S. started in 2016 and ended in 2020: in the midst of my B.S., I researhced on Linear Algebra - Proving existence of Inverse Matrix under certain setting - and Rummikub winning strategy - Combinatorics - as undergraduate student.
-Meanwhile, I have been putting efforts into public outreaches regarding significant events and impactful findings in my field of research and interest, such as "Dissecting AlphaGo" (알파고 해부하기) series.
-Additional details can be found in my [curriculum vitae](https://docs.google.com/document/d/1QZI5EFBZ3Xsw4TMAHOI6sB7T_JsBC7y4UUIAGhU-sXo/edit?usp=sharing).